Facebook

 US History (and Present) Books for Adults:

-Because understanding where we are can help guide us to where we need to go (and how to get there), this list is for those of us who want to do some legwork on our own to learn a fuller, more accurate history of the United States, its people, and its laws.
+Because understanding where we are can help guide us to where we need to go (and how to get there), this list is for those of us who want to do some legwork on our own to learn a fuller, more accurate history of the United States, its people, systems and laws.

 If reading history/non-fiction books isn't your favorite way to pass the time, listening to them on audiobooks as you do other things (drive, walk the dog, do laundry, wash dishes, etc.) may be a better way for you to soak in the information.